MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

 The retry middleware's behavior depends on what happens when the handler is executed (i.e. based on whether it throws an exception or not).
 Therefore, we need to be able to control what the handler does in our tests. **Conqueror.CQS** provides a way to create handlers from a delegate, which makes it very simple to create a handler with dynamic behavior.
-Let's create a dedicated test comand type and create the handler delegate:
+Let's create a dedicated test command type and create the handler delegate:

 ```cs
 private sealed record TestCommand(int Parameter);